 The Strategy builds on many local partnerships that have been developed over the past five years between Traditional Owners and fire and land management agencies.
 In 2018, FFMVic enabled Traditional Owners to plan and lead a number of cultural burns on public land across Victoria with more planned for the future.
 Through providing operational and planning support to Traditional Owners to use cultural fire on Country, DELWP contributes to the connecting country goals measured by the Victorian Aboriginal Affairs Framework.

-You can read the Victorian Traditional Owner Fire Strategy in full here.
+Please read the Victorian Traditional Owner Fire Strategy (PDF, 1.2 MB).

 The Cultural Burning Knowledge Hub is a repository of information from around the world about how Traditional Owners use fire in the landscape.
 It includes links to a range of documents, websites, organisations, events, videos and more.
 The Cultural Burning Knowledge Hub was funded by the Victorian Government’s Safer Together program.